GeetanjaliGoswami/Personal-task-manager/README.md

 ## Project Title & Brief Description

-This project is a **Personal Task Manager**, developed as a full-stack web application using **React** and **Node.js**.
+This project is a **Personal Task Manager**, developed as a full-stack web application using **React**, **Node.js**, and **Express.js**.
 The application allows users to create, view, edit, delete, search, filter, and reorder personal tasks.
-Users can mark tasks as completed or active, set due dates, and visually identify overdue tasks.
-Task data is persisted using a JSON file, providing simple storage without requiring a database.
-This project was built for **Exercise 1: Personal Task Manager**.
+Users can mark tasks as completed, set due dates, and identify overdue tasks visually.
+Task data is persisted using a JSON file, making the application lightweight and easy to set up without requiring a database.
+This project was built as a full-stack coding exercise to demonstrate frontend development, backend API design, state management, and deployment.

 ---